infused-kim/kb_keycaps_trackpoint/stl/combined/README.md

 ## combined_set_choc_corne_cs_lateral_mbk.stl

-This set contains all chicago steno levee keycaps for both 3-row and 4-row keyboards.
+This set contains all chicago steno lateral keycaps for both 3-row and 4-row keyboards.
 It has the top row keys in both R2 and R3 variations.

 On top of that it includes all MBK keycaps.